 Graff followed his family to the religious outpost and pleaded with his wife to return, but she refused.
 He eventually gave up and left, but he didn't exactly leave his family in paradise.
 In the Labadist community, privation ruled: plain clothes, simple food (and not much of it), few fires to ward off the cold.
 Personal property became community property.
-Maria's religious fervor eventually cooled, and not long after her mother died, she left for Amsterdam.
+And the community members were encouraged to keep each other from falling into sin.
+In other words: a big bunch of skinny, shivering hall monitors.
+Maria's religious fervor apparently cooled.
+Not long after her mother died, and shortly before the Labadist community collapsed from too few new recruits bringing much money with them, she left for Amsterdam.

 In this new metropolis, Merian could mingle with other women artists, even sniff around the curiosity cabinets of Frederik Ruysch.
 She trained Ruysch's daughter Rachel, who went on to become a still life painter.
 Merian and her daughters established a studio and painted birds, bugs and flowers.
 After several years, she was well-connected and well off.
 And restless.